gman11/MyStoreApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+You have done a really good job with providing all the instructions.
+You must provide a brief description of components in the application and the flow of application.
+It really helps me, as a mentor and a fellow developer, to access the application and understand the structure of the application.

+The Project README includes a description of the project, as well as instructions for installation and launch